matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ![Creating Docker Images](docker_img/creating-docker-image.png "Creating Docker Images")

-- **Creating a Dockerfile**:
+**Creating a Dockerfile**

 - Specify a base image.
 - Run some commands to install additional programs.
 - Specify a command to run on container startup.

 ### Building Dockerfile